Investigating the risks of debris-generating ASAT tests in the presence of megaconstellations: Results: Modeling an India ASAT-like Test

-To explore this further, we run a higher resolution simulation with 5000 fragments for an NSBM with $L_{c,min}=3~\rm mm$.
-We find that the scaled $P_{coll}$ is 92\% for fragments between $L_c =3$ mm and 1 cm in size, 33\% for $L_c > 1 \rm~cm$, about 6\% for $L_c \gtrsim 5$ cm, and about 3\% for $L_c\gtrsim 10$ cm (these are consistent to a few\% of the values shown in Table \ref{tab:results}).
+To explore this further, we run a higher resolution simulation with 5,000 sampled fragments using the NSBM with $L_{\rm{{c,min}}}=3~\rm mm$, for a 65,000-satellite LEO environment.
+We again derive the fragment numbers $N_{\rm{frag}}$ used for scaling using the NSBM.
+We find that the scaled $P_{coll}$ is 88\% for fragments between $L_c =3$ mm and 1 cm in size, 28\% for $L_c>1 \rm~cm$, about 5\% for $L_c > 5 \rm~cm$, and about 2\% for $L_c > 10 \rm~cm$ (these are consistent to a few \% of the values shown in Table \ref{tab:results}).
 That is, although the most likely collision to happen is with a small fragment, the probability that a fragment of sufficient size to prompt additional fragmentation events is non-negligible for ASAT tests similar to those modelled here.

+We next calculate the collision probabilities for the aforementioned $L_c$ ranges, but for a higher number of primary collision events.
+Here, primary refers to only collisions between the ASAT debris fragments and satellites, not collisions involving subsequent fragmentations.
+Since the collisions in this study follow Poisson statistics, we can extend the probability mass function used for Equations \ref{eq:colprob} and \ref{eq:colprob_scaled} to a non-zero number of events $k$.
+In other words,

+where $\Lambda_{\rm{scaled}} = \frac{N_{\rm{NSBM}}}{N_{\rm sim}}\Lambda$.
+We calculate $P_{coll}(\geq k)$ for $k=\{1,3,10\}$ events using the same high-resolution simulation and fragment size ranges explored above.
+The results are listed in the top panel of Table \ref{tab:highkprob}.
+We find that $P_{coll}(\geq k)$ drops quickly to zero for $k>1$, and fragments less than a centimetre in size are the most likely to be involved in a collision.
+The NSBM results thus imply that only a few primary collisions from the ASAT test debris are likely to occur.

+We repeat this calculation with a 1000-fragment simulation using the Rayleigh A/M0.04 model, again for a 65,000-satellite LEO environment.
+We use the same NSBM-derived fragment numbers for scaling as done in the previous calculations.
+The results are shown in the bottom half of Table \ref{tab:highkprob}.
+The probabilities are again dominated by fragments smaller than one centimetre in size.
+As already noted for one or more events (see Table \ref{tab:results} for $k=1$), the Rayleigh model yields much higher collision probabilities than the NSBM.

+These results further highlight that, depending on the debris model, the number of collisions induced by an ASAT test could be of great concern.
+Exploring again the Rayleigh A/M0.04 model by scaling the results up to $N_{\rm{frag}}=N([0.003, 1.0])$ (equivalent to $N(L_{\rm{c,min}}=0.003)$), the cumulative collision probabilities for $k$ = 20 and 30 remain non-trivial, with $P_{coll}(\geq k)$ about 75.1\% and 8.5\%, respectively.

+An important caveat is that using $N_{\rm{frag}}$ for scaling the Rayleigh model could overestimate the number of collisions.
+Indeed, as discussed in Section \ref{subsec:results_deorbits}, the A/M distribution in the NSBM peaks around 0.5 $\rm m^2~kg^{-1}$, much higher than the fixed A/M ratio used in Rayleigh A/M0.04 model.
+On the other hand, the Rayleigh A/M0.04 simulation shows a better match overall to the Indian ASAT debris reentries.
+Further work is clearly needed.

+Nonetheless, we must keep in mind that the different models explored here cover a wide range of potential outcomes and plausible severity.
+We also reiterate that each primary collision is able to induce further fragmentation events, even for small fragment sizes; having multiple primary collisions thus increases the risk of additional fragmentations.